magnusdv/dvir/README.md

 devtools::install_github("thoree/dvir")
 ```

-The implementation relies heavily on the `ped` suite of R-libraries, in
+The implementation relies heavily on the `ped suite` of R-libraries, in
-particular the `forrel` and `pedmut` libraries which can be installed by
+particular `forrel` and `pedmut`.
+These are automatically installed by
-running
+the above command.

 ``` r
 devtools::install_github("magnusdv/forrel")